 Getting into a car accident can be a scary experience — even if no one is seriously injured, it can leave you feeling shaken up.
-And then after the accident, you have to go through the hassle of filing a claim, either with your insurance or with the other party’s.
-Dealing with insurance providers can seem overwhelming, but remember, the reason you have insurance in the first place is to cover situations like this.
+And then after the accident, you have to go through the hassle of filing a claim, either with your auto insurance or with the other driver’s.

 There may be situations in which the other party’s insurance company contacts you to ask you some questions about the accident — but in general, it’s best to keep your communication with the other driver’s insurance as limited and straightforward as possible.
 However, if the other driver was clearly at fault, you can go ahead and file a claim directly with the other party’s insurance.
 This is what’s called a third-party claim.

 Collect information and call your insurance company.
 Gather all the info you can, including everyone’s names and contact information, the license plate numbers, and insurance provider names and policy numbers.
 Next, you should contact your insurance company to let them know you’ve been in an accident, and to give them as much information as possible.

 Document the accident.
 Take photos of any damage to cars or other property, diagram the accident and photograph the location of the accident.

 File a claim.
 You’ll want to start the claims process as soon as possible.
 You can likely file a claim online, through a mobile app or over the phone.
 You’ll be assigned a claims adjuster, whose job it is to investigate the accident and determine what your insurer will cover.

 What to do if the other party’s insurance company contacts you